MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

   - cyclically or partially randomly or fully randomly update factors
 - smart enough to apply these in a reasonable order

-There are a number of software engineering techniques used to ensure BlockTensorDecomposition.jl is flexible and applicable to a wide range of problems.
+There are a number of software engineering techniques used to ensure BlockTensorFactorization.jl is flexible and applicable to a wide range of problems.
 These enable key algorithmic choices to be hot-swapped and easily compared with each other.

 === Convergence Criteria and Stats
 <sec-convergence-criteria>